 2-1) A special file name which does not exist is specified for the argument.
-Or, sfcdf: ERROR: cannot open special: errmsg sfcdf: ERROR: invalid device: special sfcdf: ERROR: special is not a sfcfs file system
+Or, sfcdf: ERROR: cannot open special: errmsg sfcdf: ERROR: invalid device: special After change:

 2-2) A special file name other than the GFS Shared File System is specified for the argument.